helpscout/hsds-react/src/components/Select/README.md

 # Select

-An Select component is an enhanced version of the default HTML `<select>`.
+A Select component is an enhanced version of the default HTML `<select>`.

 ## Example